SUSAN MARKOWITZ MEREDITH

 STATEMENT

-I have long been inspired by the natural world, from its wondrous array of life forms and their ingenious adaptations to Earth’s complex cycles and interweaving systems.
-This fascination extends from the subatomic world to the farthest reaches of space—and we humans are inextricably linked to it all.
+Like so many artists across cultures and throughout the ages, I am inspired by the natural world and our kinship with it.
+I stand in awe of the wondrous array of life forms and their ingenious adaptations as well as Earth’s complex cycles and interweaving systems.
+This fascination with the workings of nature extends from the subatomic world to the farthest reaches of space.
+And we humans are inextricably linked to it all.

 BIOGRAPHY

-The current chapter in my creative life is built upon a foundation of arts education and decades of work experience in educational television, print, and the classroom.
+The current chapter in my creative life is built upon a foundation of art and arts education along with decades of work experience in educational television, print, and the classroom.
 In short, the sculptures I produce today are the culmination of a lifetime’s spiritual journey and the avenues of thought and feeling that have propelled me along the way.

 My degrees include an M.A. in Aesthetics Education from the University of Northern Colorado’s School of Educational Change & Development, and a B.S. in Art from Skidmore College’s University Without Walls.
 Prior to this, the holistic educational experience that greatly influenced my life’s trajectory was studying and becoming a teacher of the Science of Creative Intelligence and Transcendental Meditation.
 During these academic years my art practice focused largely on two-dimensional work.
 My diptych painting Static/Active was included in the 1975 “Third Colorado Annual” at the Denver Art Museum and, in 1977, I had a solo exhibit of my paintings and drawings at M.I.U, Fairfield, Iowa.